| Pest: Aphids |

 The whole process from egg to adult emergence takes between 10 and 14 days, and adults live about 10 days.
 Since females start reproducing almost immediately after emergence, it takes about 10 to 14 days for an entire generation to be completed.
 The number of generations per year is not yet known.

-The overwintering habits of B. communis are also not yet known, and this is currently an area of active research.
-Scientists think the parasitoid either disperses with the soybean aphid to buckthorn or it uses an alternate aphid host, otherwise it would not survive after soybean is harvested or when it is not available.
+The overwintering habits of B. communis has been an area of active research, and it is now thought that it does not successfully enter diapause.
+Parasitoids must either disperse with the soybean aphid to buckthorn or use an alternate aphid host, otherwise it would not survive after soybean is harvested or not available.

 Research suggests that B. communis is most effective as a natural enemy under low soybean aphid densities, and as aphid numbers increase, the amount of parasitization decreases.
 This may be because dense aphid colonies tend to attract predators (particularly Asian lady beetles) which not only prey on soybean aphids but on parasitized aphids and mummies as well.
-Therefore, B. communis might be most effective in early season when soybean aphid numbers are low, preventing high density aphid colonies from building up in soybean fields.
+Therefore, parasitoids are probably most effective in early season when soybean aphid numbers are low, preventing high density aphid colonies from building up in soybean fields.

-How to scout for B. communis in the field
+How to scout for parasitoids in the field

-B. communis is smaller than a pinhead and usually walks or makes small flights throughout soybean plants searching for suitable hosts.
+B. communis, as with most parasitoids, is smaller than a pinhead and usually walks or makes small flights throughout soybean plants searching for suitable hosts.
 It is difficult to see in the field, so the best and more reliable way to determine its presence is by searching for it's mummies.
 The advantage of searching for mummies rather than for the adult is that they are easy to see, they conserve their shape, and they stay attached to the plant even after the adult parasitoid has already emerged from it.